 top of page

-It is important to state clearly that all the information given here is solely about our experience, observations and honest opinions while being involved with the Leonberger breed for the last 17 years.
-And following our old enemies, the breeders of our first four Leonbergers, who had started a well documented vendetta against us in 2010.
-They joined the club committee in 2013, although had not even been club members ( as we had been) for many years, we knew that our membership was in jeopardy when they arrived on the scene.
+It is important to state clearly that all the information given here is solely about our experience, observations and honest opinions while being involved with the Leonberger breed for the last 19 years.
+And following our old enemies, the breeders of our first four Leonbergers who had started a well documented vendetta against us in 2010.
+More info on them here They joined the club committee in 2013, although had not been club members ( as we had been) for many years, we knew that our membership was in jeopardy when they arrived on the scene.
 It took just a few months before the secretary was writing accusing us of being untruthful on our website.
 Something that when asked for evidence, she was unable to substantiate.
 With hindsight, maybe we should have informed the KC about the underhand tactics being used by them?
 The secretary did forward to us copies of our correspondence to the owners of our puppy that was killed, story of Jenson below, of which we had stated that our ex-friend, their new breeder and committee member for welfare, had disposed of more than 50% of her dogs when she moved back to the UK.
+In fact 10 dogs were re homed in five years.
 It was completely truthful and nothing that was not in the public domain at that time.
-We can only guess as to why the club would not want puppy owners having this information?
 It is our opinion that someone who rids themselves of so many dogs in this disrespectful way, isn't fit to serve on a welfare committee.
 Since this time, it appears that at least a further 3 dogs have also been re homed by the same breeder.
-Website no longer live!
+Website for Bavaruki is no longer live!

-It would seem that some of these people work to cover up and protect each other's misdemeanours, when they act contrary to the club rules.
+It would seem that some of these people work to cover up and protect each other's misdemeanors, when they act contrary to the club rules.
 Cheating at shows is also acceptable within the club.
-Wales show around this time, to which we attended, one committee member changed her dog registration in to the name of her partner so she could show her male dog under a judge that just used said dog at stud.
+Wales show around this time, to which we attended, one committee member, Louise Baldwin, changed her dog registration in to the name of her partner so she could show her male dog under a judge that just used said dog at stud.
 The expected result, dog received the CC.
 People at the time were astounded at the obvious subterfuge, including someone who is now a committee member alongside her.
-Another gaining honours showing her dog under a best friend, cheating is not a problem for the hierarchy.
+Blatant chumocracy exists within this cultish club.

 All instances of the abuse that we have received over the years, is documented on this page.
-No one has ever tried to sue us for what has been written over a period of 14 years, in fact, not one reference has been denied by any of them.
-The truth is not libellous.
+No one has ever tried to sue us for what has been written over a period of 15 years, in fact, not one reference has been denied by any of them.
+The truth is not libelous.

 So in 2014 and after almost nine years with the Leonberger Club of Great Britain, we ceased our membership.
 This new committee had one set of rules for themselves and don't lead by example; a group of friends allowing some to hide behind the façade of the club and abuse their trusted positions.
 One person who was forced to resign for being in breach of club code of ethics, unethical breeding, seems to have regained her position, and more friends have joined the committee.
 She still continues to breach the code of ethics in social media posts.
 A committee who appear more dedicated to vendettas and castigating other breeders, than practicing any passion for the breed they are supposed to love?